 But do you know postpartum hair loss starts from pregnancy because of hormonal fluctuation?
 Two common female hormones are estrogen and progesterone.
 An imbalance in two of these hormones profoundly impacts hair growth cycles.

-The amount of Oestrogen hormone increases during pregnancy, which decreases the blood flow to the scalp, and thereby weakens the follicles, which ultimately causes extensive hair loss.
+The amount of estrogen hormone increases during pregnancy, which decreases the blood flow to the scalp, and thereby weakens the follicles, which ultimately causes extensive hair loss.
 Even after delivering a baby, these kinds of hormonal imbalances cause significant hair loss.
 Postpartum hair loss is devastating for new mothers but doesn't worry, and it is curable by following a good lifestyle.

 Postpartum hair loss starts 2 to 4 months after childbirth.
 In some cases, it is pretty normal.
 Even this hair will restore naturally after six months of delivery.
 In the postpartum phase, women experience hair falling out in large chunks, and they feel they are going to get bald soon.
 But if your hormones work well and easily get into equilibrium, your hair growth pattern will be back to normal within 3-6 months.